republic-global/soag/README.md

 To separate a target into its own repository, use the following command:

-`rep separate <target> [url]`
+`soag separate <target> --github repo-name`

+* **The `.soagconfig` file is needed**

 - `<target>`: The target directory or repository to be separated.
-- `[url]` (optional): The URL of the remote repository where the newly created repository will be pushed.
-If not provided, a local repository will be created.

-If no URL is provided, SOAG will create a `.rep/` directory where it will move the `target` and create a local repository.
-This allows users to work with the separated repository locally or push/pull changes as desired.
+- `--github`: (FLAG): This flags is to specify which remote SCM to use
+- `repo-name`: The name to use for the creation of the new repo

+This will create a new GitHub repository with the provided name and will use it as a subtree of the current project.

 ### Benefits